-- Watersheds, drainages, catchments, hydrology, etc; - Waterbodies including lakes and ponds, rivers, streams and creeks, and wetlands; - Waterbody characteristics; - > Seasonal changes (e.g., ice conditions, levels, etc.) to lakes and ponds; - Seasonal changes (e.g., ice conditions, flows, etc.) to rivers, streams and creeks; - Shoreline environment and shoreline erosion/recession and deposition rates; and - Water quality of major waterbodies intersected or in the vicinity of the Project.
+- > Watersheds, drainages, catchments, hydrology, etc; - > Waterbodies including lakes and ponds, rivers, streams and creeks, and wetlands; - Waterbody characteristics; - > Seasonal changes (e.g., ice conditions, levels, etc.) to lakes and ponds; - > Seasonal changes (e.g., ice conditions, flows, etc.) to rivers, streams and creeks; - Shoreline environment and shoreline erosion/recession and deposition rates; - > Sources of potable water and other surface water uses; and - > Water quality of major waterbodies intersected by or in the vicinity of the proposed Project.